 How is the Materials Cost calculated for an Order?

 The total value of your materials in an order is calculated using a Weighted Average Cost calculation on your inventory adjustments for each of your order items in the order.
-This allows Craftybase to "look back" at any point in your history of the project / variation and determine with high accuracy the manufacture cost for the product on an exact date.
+This allows Craftybase to "look back" at any point in your history of the product / variation and determine with high accuracy the manufacture cost for the product on an exact date.

 The Materials Cost is a tally of all materials directly used in the production of your goods and does not include any internal labor costs.